 Lifting and storing summer flowering bulbs and tubers will help them survive the winter to be replanted next year.
 Make sure they are completely dry before you store them and check regularly for any rotting or damaged parts.

-4. Look after lawns
+4. Rake the lawns

 If it’s not too wet, you canstill scarify your lawn into October and mow and aerate it into November.
 You might even get away without mowing, unless there’s a mild spell and the grass keeps growing.
 In that case, you can just mow occasionally on a high cut setting.
 If your lawn gets a lot of wear and tear you might want to add an additional feed in autumn to help it rejuvenate through winter.
 Something like Scotts Lawn Builder Autumn Lawn Food works well.